arduino/help-center-content/content/Arduino Cloud/Arduino IoT Cloud/If-your-device-cant-be-added-to-Arduino-Cloud.md

 ---

-## 6. Manually partition your memory Arduino device for Arduino Cloud
+## 6. Manually partition your memory Arduino device for Arduino Cloud {#manually-partition-your-memory-arduino-device-for-arduino-cloud}

 The following Arduino Cloud devices have QSPI memory: